bitwarden/test-the-web/client/docs/forms/login/shadow-root-inputs-closed.md

 slug: shadow-root-inputs-closed
 title: closed shadow-root inputs form
 sidebar_label: shadow-root inputs (closed)
 description: a basic login form within an open shadow-root with inputs within closed shadow-roots.
-The form will POST the input values on submit
+The form will POST the input values on submit.
+Values in the closed shadow root inputs are mirrored to transparent output nodes for programmatic observability.
 ---

 <script src="/js/build-shadow-root-form.js" defer="defer"></script>